Tosa Maidan: Partition and war

-Soon after the Partition of India, the Muslims of the western tehsils of Poonch (especially the Bagh and Sudhnoti tehsils) rebelled against the Hindu Maharaja of the princely state Jammu and Kashmir.
+Soon after the Partition of India, the Muslims of the western tehsils of Poonch (especially the Bagh and Sudhnoti tehsils) rebelled against the Hindu Maharaja of the princely state of Jammu and Kashmir.
 On 22 October 1947, raiders from Pakistan joined the rebels, leading to the First Kashmir War.
 The State Forces garrison at Poonch is said to have been besieged.
 The majority of the Tosa Maidan route up to the Pir Panjal range is likely to have come under the control of the rebels.

 After India sent its armed forces to defend the state following the Maharaja's accession, the Poonch garrison was maintained by air dropping supplies.
 Towards the end of 1948, the Indian Army's Operation Easy dispatched forces from Rajouri and Uri to link up at Poonch and establish a line of defence along Uri–Poonch-Nowshera line.
 After this was accomplished, the State Forces from the garrison fanned out in the area east of the line, clearing it of hostile forces.
-The Tosa Maidan route was thus secured.
+The Tosa Maidan route was thus secured by India.